List of BanG Dream! episodes

+The first season, focusing on the creation of the band Poppin'Party, was produced by Issen and Xebec and aired from January 21 to April 22, 2017, with an original video animation episode being additionally released on November 22, 2017.
+The second season, which expands the franchise's scope to include more bands, was now produced in computer-generated animation by Sanzigen and aired from January 3 to March 28, 2019.
+The studio would later produce the third season, which aired from January 23 to April 23, 2020 and follows the BanG Dream!
+Girls Band Challenge and the growth of Raise A Suilen.

 In 2018, two chibi spin-off series titled Pastel Life and BanG Dream!
 Girls Band Party!
 Pico began broadcast in May and July, respectively; both are three-minute shorts, with the former following Pastel Palettes and the latter covering every band.
 For its theme song, Pastel Lifes subject group plays "Shuwarin Dreaming".
 A second season to Pico titled BanG Dream!
 Girls Band Party!
 Pico: Ohmori aired from May to October 2020.
 BanG Dream!
 Girls Band Party!
 Pico Fever! aired from October 2021.

 Various movies have also been produced by Sanzigen.
 BanG Dream!
 Film Live, directed by Tomomi Umetsu and written by Kō Nakamura, premiered on September 13, 2019.
 A sequel, Film Live 2nd Stage, came out August 20, 2021.
 Story-driven films include the two-part Episode of Roselia series released on April 23 and June 25, 2021, and Poppin'Dream! on January 1, 2022.

 In 2022, celebrating the fifth anniversary of the BanG Dream!
 Girls Band Party! mobile game, Sanzigen released a two-part series titled BanG Dream!
 Girls Band Party!
-5th Anniversary Animation: Circle Thanks Party!.
+5th Anniversary Animation: Circle Thanks Party!
 Later in the year, a Morfonica-focused series called Morfonication was released online on July 28 and 29.

-A spin-off anime television series centered around MyGO!!!!! that serves as the chronological sequel to the main series, titled BanG Dream!
-It's MyGO!!!!!, was announced on April 9, 2023.
-It is directed by Kōdai Kakimoto, with Yuniko Ayana writing and supervising series scripts.
-It premiered on June 29, 2023, with three episodes premiering on the same day, and aired until September 14, 2023.
-The opening theme is "One Droplet", (Note: Japanese title: "Hitoshizuku" (壱雫空)) while the ending theme is "Bookmark", (Note: Japanese title: "Shiori" (栞)) both performed by the eponymous band.
-Crunchyroll licensed the series.

-A sequel to It's MyGO!!!!! centered around Ave Mujica, titled BanG Dream!
-Ave Mujica, was announced after the airing of the thirteenth episode in September 2023.
-Kōdai Kakimoto returned to direct the sequel, with Yuniko Ayana also returning to write and supervise series scripts.
-It aired from January 2 to March 27, 2025.
-The opening theme is "Killkiss", (Note: Stylized as "KiLLKiSS") while the ending theme is "Georgette Me, Georgette You", both performed by the eponymous band.
-Crunchyroll licensed the series in North America, Latin American (except Brazil), Oceania, South Africa and selected European territories under the title Ave Mujica - The Die is Cast -.

-A sequel to both It's MyGO!!!!! and Ave Mujica was announced following the release of the thirteenth and final episode of Ave Mujica on March 27, 2025.
-In August 2025, an anime movie was also revealed to be in production.

-An anime television series centered around Mugendai Mewtype, titled BanG Dream!
-Yume∞Mita was announced on September 7, 2025 following their 4th live at Tachikawa Stage Garden.
-It is set to be produced by Nichicaline and scheduled to release in 2026.
+Sanzigen would later produce several spin-off anime television series centered on specific bands.
+An anime focusing on MyGO!!!!! that serves as the chronological sequel to the main series, titled BanG Dream!
+It's MyGO!!!!!, aired from June 29 to September 14, 2023.
+Its sequel that is centered around Ave Mujica, titled BanG Dream!
+Ave Mujica, aired from January 2 to March 27, 2025.
+An anime centered around Mugendai Mewtype, titled BanG Dream!
+Yume∞Mita, aired from July 2 to September 10, 2026.